wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/6-implement-tab-authentication.md

 Never treat this information as proof of identity of the current user.
 Instead, use it as the sign-in hint when the user is prompted to sign in.

 Azure AD and many other identity providers don't allow their sign-in experiences to be hosted in an `<iframe>`.
 Because all tabs in Microsoft Teams are in an `<iframe>`, you'll implement a pop-up window pattern to start the authentication process.
-This pop-up window should be startd only by a user action.
+This pop-up window should be started only by a user action.
 It shouldn't open automatically.
 Pop-up windows that open automatically are likely to trigger the browser's pop-up blocker and confuse the user experience.
 Create a button within the tab's configuration or content page that starts the authentication process.

 ### OAuth 2.0 implicit grant flow and Microsoft Teams tabs